dotnet-architecture/HealthChecks/README.md

-Health checks for building services, such as with ASP.NET Core Edit
+Health checks for building services
 ===